sof-tly/nikkal/README.md

-# nikkal
+# Nikkal
-Nikkal website.
-A service for growing vegetable gardens
+Nikkal is an interface to request vegetable garden installation

+Visit the site at [www.nikkal.org](http://www.nikkal.org)